facekapow/mini-utils/README.md

   * nextTick(Function) - Unknown - A little nextTick shim (return depends on what method is used to achieve the shim).
   * clone(Object) - Object - Creates a clone of an object and returns it.

+### WebWorker & Browser Utils:
+  * import(String, Function) - undefined - Requests a script from the url given in the first option, and executes the code and calls the function in the second option (which should accept an error parameter and a parameter containing the exports from the requested script).
+  * importSync(String) - Object - Synchronous version of `import`.
+Returns the script's exports.
+WARNING: Uses synchronous version of XMLHttpRequest, which *may* hang the browser, **strongly advised to use the async version above**!
+  * easyRequest(String[, Function]) - undefined/data - Performs a GET XMLHttpRequest with the url from the first parameter.
+If given a callback function, this performs the XMLHttpRequest asynchronously and passes the data to the callback (callback should accept first option as an error, second option as data).
+If not given a callback, this performs the XMLHttpRequest synchronously and returns the data. **Advised to use the async version**!
+  * easyPost(String[, data[, Function]]) - undefined/data - Exactly like the easyRequest function above, except performs a POST request and sends the data in the second parameter.
+Again, **advised to use the async version**!

 ### WebWorker-Only Utils:
   * PROTO-EXTENSION - self Extensions:
     * emit(String/data[, ...data]) - Boolean - If the first parameter is not a string, it acts like `postMessage`.
 Otherwise, it emits the event specified in the first parameter, and optionally passes the rest of the arguments as extra data.
 Returns true if the event has listeners, false otherwise.